All Episodes

 Where is that going to take him?

-Because I think all three of us do believe that the official start date of uh the end of July 2016 was not the real official start date of this investigation, Greg.
+Because I think all three of us do believe that the official start date of the end of July 2016 was not the real official start date of this investigation, Greg.

 Well, as I wrote in my book, you're right, January.

-That seems to have been embraced by CIA director John Brennan at the time.
+That seems to have been embraced by CIA Director John Brennan at the time.

-Uh I think he needs to answer questions about his involvement in the Russia hoax.
+I think he needs to answer questions about his involvement in the Russia hoax.

-And so it should never have happened, and it later evolved into an illegitimate appointment of Robert Muller special counsel.
+And it later evolved into an illegitimate appointment of Robert Mueller special counsel.

-Again, the bulk of data information being the dirty dossier debunked at that point by the subsource.
+Again, the bulk of data information being the dirty dossier debunked at that point by the sub-source.

-And then he sends a scope memo uh as wide as it is, uh in that case to Robert Mueller, that sh should never have been sent based on the information we had at the time, John Solomon, nor should that fourth warrant have been signed.
+That should never have been sent based on the information we had at the time, John Solomon, nor should that fourth warrant have been signed.

-Yeah, no, listen, that's that's evidently clear now, particularly now that the scoping memo has been declassified and made public.
+Yeah, no, listen, that's evidently clear now, particularly now that the scoping memo has been declassified and made public.

-The Carter Page trips to Russia and the contacts of the Russians were debunked by that time.
+The Carter Page trips to Russia and the contacts with the Russians were debunked by that time, and in fact, determined to be Russian disinformation.

 It's just remarkable.